Nickkkk-20/Nickkkk-20.github.io/_research/research-2.md

 {% include base_path %}

-## Study on the characteristics of microplastics (MPs) pollution in offshore sediments and its effects on microbial communities
+## <font color=blue> Study on the characteristics of microplastics (MPs) pollution in offshore sediments and its effects on microbial communities </font>
 Advisor: Donghui Wen (Professor, Peking University)
 Time: Jun 2021 – Oct 2022
 ### Environmental properties of the three studied bays in the research